dreadlord-sedai/Live-Noise-Map/README.md

 - Accessibility
 - Roadmap and Backlog

+## Contribution
+As of now the contribution on this project depends on 4 core members, however we do plan to use open-source this project for further development, this project is the result of a hackathon.

 ## Overview
 Live Noise Map visualizes noise intensity in real time.
 Each reading contains latitude, longitude, approximate dB level, and timestamp.
 The app supports:
 - Browser capture (microphone + location)